 Why it's done

 - Light chemical peel.
 A light (superficial) chemical peel removes the outer layer of skin (epidermis).
-It can be used to treat fine wrinkles, acne, uneven skin tone and dryness.
-You might have a light chemical peel as often as every two to five weeks — depending on your desired results.
+It's used to treat fine wrinkles, acne, uneven skin tone and dryness.
+You might have a light peel every two to five weeks.

 - Medium chemical peel.
-This type of chemical peel removes skin cells from the epidermis and from portions of the upper part of your middle layer of skin (dermis).
-A medium chemical peel can treat wrinkles, acne scars and uneven skin tone.
-You might repeat a medium chemical peel after three to nine months to maintain results.
+A medium chemical peel removes skin cells from the epidermis and from portions of the upper part of your middle layer of skin (dermis).
+It's used to treat wrinkles, acne scars and uneven skin tone.
+You might need to repeat the procedure to achieve or maintain the desired result.

 A chemical peel can cause various side effects, including: